Show Me Your Shelves!

-In addition to the exhibition, C& will be launching a Special Print Issue developed by young arts writers from Detroit and Germany.
+In addition to the exhibition, C& launched a Special Print Issue developed by young arts writers from Detroit and Germany.
 The issue discusses questions around Afro-German and African American experiences raised during a writing workshop which took place in Detroit in November 2018.
-The C& Special Print Issue will be launched on 17th July as part of Detroit Art Week and will be distributed for free at different locations in Detroit as well as to the global network of C& readers.
+The C& Special Print Issue was launched on 17th July as part of Detroit Art Week and will be distributed for free at different locations in Detroit as well as to the global network of C& readers.

 “Show me your Shelves!” is funded by and takes place within the framework of the German campaign Wunderbar Together – The Year of German-American Friendship, initiated by the German Federal Foreign Office (AA), the Goethe-Institut, and supported by the Federation of German Industries (BDI).
 This campaign works to highlight the decades-spanning foundation of common values, interests, and goals between the two countries.